tamersp25/docs/docs/developer/engines/getting-started/path-to-monetization/README.md

-# Earn Revenue with Veritone
+# Path to Monetization - Earn Revenue with Veritone

 As a developer partner in the Veritone Ecosystem, there are several ways to earn revenue from your software products.

 It is our goal to provide significant and tangible revenue to developer partners.
 In fact several of our partners have already earned seven figures based on the millions of media hours we process, and the multiplying factor of utilizing several engines at once for some client use cases.